A Serial IO S-100 Board

 A Production S-100 Board.

-Here is a picture of this board:-
+Here is a picture of the final board:-

 Building the Board